WHS Mental Health Resources

 Wellness counselors provide 1:1 support and teach skills to students such as coping, self-awareness, stress-management, social awareness relationship skills, responsible decision-making, and problem solving.

 Students may come in for a 1x session, or if in a crisis, without a consent form.
 At the end of the session, the counselor and student may determine if additional services are needed. appointments are not necessary for drop-ins.
 Drop-in hours: M-F 8am-4pm.
-All individual meetings are held virtually through Google Meet at this time until further notice.
+All individual meetings are held in-person with safety precautions in place at this time until further notice.
+Drop-Ins are during snack and lunch.
 Students may use the Online Wellness Check-in-form link below to request a 1x session.

 Referral Forms + Consent